guiuomsfont/Claw-Rover-K3/README.md

   <p align="center"><img src="Design/Images/Arm.png" width="150"/></p>

-  * Anthropomorphic arm claw: Articulated clamp located at the end of the arm, with which the Claw Rover 3K will catch the garbage.
+  * Anthropomorphic arm claw: Articulated clamp located at the end of the arm, with which the Claw Rover 3K will pick up the pieces of trash.

   <p align="center"><img src="Design/Images/Claw.png" width="200"/></p>